 If only one of the above mentioned courses is followed, one of the following courses can be chosen as alternative as well as other courses from this or another Master's programme:

-- Drug-induced Stress and Signaling or Developmental Biology (6 ECTS, November)
+- Drug-induced Stress and Cellular Responses or Developmental Biology (6 ECTS, November)

 - Signal Transduction in Health and Disease or Extreme Biology (6 ECTS, December)